Christmas is a great time to watch some movies. Allow me to steer you in the direction of some films that you should add to your watch list.

-I really didn't like the first film.
+I really didn't like the first Bad Moms film.
 Loads of people liked it, but I was one of those that felt that a lot of the jokes fell flat.
-I wanted to like it more, but I guess the moms just weren't really bad enough.
+I wanted to like it more, but I guess the moms just weren't really bad enough for me.
 Although that's kind of the point, it just didn't hit the heights of what it could have.

 I avoided the second film, obviously, because I only saw it yesterday, so imagine my surprise when it was actually pretty good!